What is blepharitis and what are the signs?

 Blepharitis means inflammation of the eyelid.

 Blepharitis can affect one or both eyes.
 The affected eyelid will usually be red, swollen, and itchy.
-The dog may squint or blink spasmodically (called blepharospasm).
-Often the dog will scratch or rub at its face or eyelids leading to secondary trauma to the surrounding tissues.
-There may be a discharge from the eye that may be clear, mucoid, or purulent (containing pus).
-If the inflammation has been present for a significant amount of time, there may be loss of pigment or hair.
+The cat may squint or blink spasmodically (called blepharospasm).
+Often the cat will scratch or rub at its face or eyelids leading to secondary trauma to the surrounding tissues.
+There may also be a discharge from the eye that may be clear, mucoid, or purulent (containing pus).
+If the inflammation has been present for a significant amount of time, there may also be loss of pigment or hair.

 What causes blepharitis?

 Any condition that can cause irritation of the eyelids can lead to blepharitis.
-Common causes of blepharitis include congenital abnormalities, allergies, infections (bacterial, fungal, viruses, parasites, or protozoa), tumors, trauma, and occasionally other inflammatory disorders.
+Common causes of blepharitis include congenital abnormalities, allergies, infections (bacteria, fungal, viral, parasites, or protozoal), tumors, trauma, and occasionally other inflammatory disorders.

-In some cases, no underlying cause can be determined; this is called idiopathic blepharitis.
+In some cases, an underlying cause cannot be determined; this is called idiopathic blepharitis.

 How is blepharitis diagnosed?

 Your veterinarian will conduct an eye examination to determine the extent of the eyelid involvement.
 The eye examination will often include testing such as a Schirmer tear test to assess the tear production in the eye.
-Your veterinarian may also collect samples of cells or secretions to look for evidence of an infectious agent such as bacteria, fungi, or mites.
-Samples may be sent to a diagnostic laboratory for culture and sensitivity testing to determine the type of treatment that is needed.
+Your veterinarian may collect samples of cells or secretions to look for evidence of an infectious agent such as feline herpes virus or bacterial organisms.
+Samples may be sent to a diagnostic laboratory for viral identification or bacterial culture and sensitivity testing to determine the type of treatment that is needed.

 If your veterinarian suspects an allergy, further testing may be necessary to determine the specific allergic cause.

-For suspect tumors, a biopsy will be necessary to determine the nature of the tumor and the appropriate treatment.
-If there is no obvious reason for the blepharitis, your veterinarian will recommend blood tests to look for evidence of an underlying disease.
+For suspect tumors, a biopsy will be necessary to determine the nature of the tumor.
+If there is no obvious reason for the blepharitis, your veterinarian may recommend blood tests to look for evidence of an underlying disease.